Recently unemployed or lost work?

 In the past, to set up a CRN with Centrelink, you needed to provide three original documents in person to prove your identity.

 In response to the COVID-19 coronavirus situation, the requirements have changed.
+You now no longer need to visit a Centrelink service centre.

 To set up a CRN you can now call Centrelink (as they do not want people attending Centrelink offices in person).
 They will ask you questions that allow you to identify yourself and provide you with a CRN.